Ahmad791/Fursa_devops/README.md

 Homework3-------------

 In Homework 3 we were asked to make a flask app and connect it to a redis database, each in their own container running on the same docker using docker-compose.
 Putting all this in CI/CD cycle using jenkins and publishing the container on Dockerhub.

+Homework4-------------

+In this homework we  were asked to dockerize the 2nd and 3rd homework and run them on minikube with ingress.
+To run the code all you have to do is put the following commands in your terminal:
+    cd Homework4
+    minikube addons enable ingress
+    kubectl apply -f .
+    minikube tunnel